-Helium-3 Separation: Authorizes the Secretaries of Energy and the Interior to cooperate on assessments or research relating to the extraction and refining of isotope helium-3 from crude helium at the Federal Helium Reserve or along the Federal Helium Pipeline.
+Helium-3 Separation: Authorizes the Secretaries of Energy and the Interior to cooperate on assessments or research relating to the extraction and refining of isotope helium-3 from crude helium.
 Further authorizes both to study the feasibility of establishing a facility to separate the isotope helium-3 from crude helium and seeks a report to Congress on such activities.

-Federal Agency Helium Acquisition Strategy: Requires the Secretary, within 2 years of enactment, to evaluate the helium needs of Federal users and provide to Congress a report on the consumption of, and projected demand for, crude and refined helium; a description of a 20-year Federal strategy for securing access to crude helium; an assessment of the effects of increases in price of refined helium and methods and policies for mitigating any determined effects; and a description of a process for prioritization of uses that accounts for diminished availability of helium supplies that may occur over time.
+Federal Agency Helium Acquisition Strategy: Requires the Secretary, within 2 years of enactment, to evaluate the helium needs of Federal users and provide to Congress a report on the consumption of, and projected demand for, crude and refined helium; a description of a 20-year Federal strategy for securing access to helium; a determination of a date for the implementation of Phase D; an assessment of the effects of increases in price of refined helium and methods and policies for mitigating any determined effects; and a description of a process for prioritization of uses that accounts for diminished availability of helium supplies that may occur over time.

 Sec.
-8 Conforming Amendments
+7 Conforming Amendments

-Makes a series of technical amendments to the Helium Act
+Makes a series of technical amendments to the Helium Act.